YannAries/web-scraper-d1-arkema/README.md

 ![Division 1 Arkema][illustration]

-The purpose of this project is to familiarize myself with web scraping using JavaScript / NodeJS, Cheerio and Axios.
+The purpose of this project is to familiarize myself with web scraping using JavaScript / NodeJS and Axios.
 While browsing through the [Fédération Française de Football](https://www.fff.fr) website, I couldn't find a way to download CSV data about the French Women's football league.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>